jeremy-friesen/course-tracker/README.md

 ## Contributors :thumbsup: :
  - Jeremy Friesen: Semester-Course-Component interaction, File IO system, Components by Date Tab, Menubar Save/Load functionality, multi-threaded Socket IO to allow multiple Clients
- - Shawn Yama: Colors, Color coding courses, Attempted to create edit and delete buttons for courses and components.
+ - Shawn Yama: UI and color coding courses.
+Attempted to create edit and delete buttons for courses and components in Errors branch
  - James Gilles: Add Course component button and the window that appears, Made ScrollPane for date, Added course sorting
  - Kenta Hattori: MenuBar, Aided with MenuBar Functions, implemented Socket IO Server and Client to add courses via Network (In the commits both Kenta Hattori and callmekenta are the same person)